dprint/dprint/website/src/cli.md

 ### Ignoring .gitignore

-By default, dprint respects `.gitignore` files and excludes any gitignored files from formatting.
+By default, dprint respects `.gitignore` files (as well as a repository's `.git/info/exclude` file) and excludes any gitignored files from formatting.
 To disable this behaviour, use the `--no-gitignore` flag:

 ```sh
 dprint fmt --no-gitignore